Ireland: University of College Cork

 The Summer School aims to provide a unique learning experience by combining a rigorous introduction to major academic themes in the development of Irish identity with an opportunity to encounter Ireland’s rich cultural landscape through expert tuition, optional courses in Irish language and a lively social program.

-Please note that more information about the upcoming Summer School, such as its cost, structure and content, will be available in late January 2023.
+Please note that more information about the upcoming summer school, such as its cost, structure and content, will be available soon.

 Program Costs